Graduate Certificate in Corrosion Engineering

-The course is tailored to industry needs and can be undertaken while working, as there are no requirements to attend classes on campus.
+This course is tailored to industry needs and can be undertaken while working as there are no requirements to attend classes on campus.
 It offers a solid grounding in corrosion engineering and will help you develop skills that are relevant to the energy and resources industries, particularly for careers in oil and gas, refining and chemical processing, mining and mineral processing, power generation and defence.

 Corrosion impacts many infrastructure systems, manufacturing processes and products.
 Knowledge of the causes and mitigation of corrosion, from the design stage onwards, is fundamental to engineering.
 Your individual study plan will depend on the availability and sequence of units within the program.

-You must have a recognised degree in engineering or science with the equivalent of first-year chemistry.
+- Recognised bachelor degree in engineering or science, with the equivalent of first year chemistry, OR

-If you do not have an appropriate bachelor degree, you may be required to complete additional units, which could extend the duration of the course.
+- Recognised bachelor degree in a field other than engineering or science.
+Successful applicants via this pathway may be required to complete additional units, which could extend the duration of this course.

 Please note: this course is not available to onshore international students (offshore international students are encouraged to apply).